bachar-mohamed/digits-recognizer/README.md

    ```

 ## Results
-After 500 iterations, the model typically achieves ~85-90% accuracy on the training set.
-Test set evaluation is not implemented yet.
+After 500 iterations, the model typically achieves ~85-90% accuracy on the training set, and around ~88% on the test set.